 When someone living with PTSD decides to turn to drugs or alcohol to numb their symptoms, they are at risk of developing an addiction.
 Addiction can be both a cause and a result of post-traumatic stress disorder.
 It’s important to note that addiction is not just physical; it’s psychological as well.

 PTSD Treatment and Therapy in Nebraska

 PTSD is treatable.
 At Northpoint Nebraska, we use evidence-based therapy alongside other treatments to help patients across Nebraska cope and recover.
-Behavioral therapies are one of the leading approaches to PTSD, assisting patients in understanding the connections between their experience and behavior.
-CBT and DBT can help patients find healthy coping mechanisms and withstand emotional pain related to trauma triggers.
+Behavioral therapies are one of the leading approaches to PTSD, assisting patients in understanding the connections between their experiences and behavior.
+Cognitive-behavioral therapy and dialectical behavior therapy can help patients find healthy coping mechanisms and withstand emotional pain related to trauma triggers.
 Our meditation therapy program can also help patients calm their nervous system, reduce addiction triggers, and manage day-to-day life.
 With music therapy and specialized trauma therapy, patients at Northpoint Nebraska have access to a range of therapies for holistic care.

 Northpoint Nebraska treats PTSD, addiction, and co-occurring disorders with a range of outpatient treatment programs.
-Our IOP, PHP, and general outpatient programs provide the flexibility and care you need to manage PTSD.
+Our PSD treatment program provides the flexibility and care you need to manage PTSD.

 Start PTSD Therapy at Northpoint Nebraska Now

 PTSD can affect every aspect of a person’s life.
 Left untreated, PTSD can lead to addiction, self-harm, and a range of health problems.
 If you or someone in your life is struggling, Northpoint Nebraska can help.
-Call us now at 402.698.3475 to connect with a trauma therapist and begin PTSD therapy in Omaha today.
+Call us now at 402.698.3475 or complete our online form to connect with a trauma therapist and begin PTSD therapy in Omaha today.